Ezinnem/adminCenter/README.md

 # adminCenter
-An adminstrative dashboard for monitoring the product activity in Zine and Zin
+An adminstrative dashboard for monitoring the product activity in Zin and Zine.